-The Expert Panel appointed by the Agency for Science and Higher Education (ASHE) created this Report on the Re-accreditation of the University Postgraduate (Doctoral) Programme Doctoral Study Programme in the Area of Engineering Sciences, in the Field of Mechanical Engineering, Naval Architecture, Basic Engineering Sciences and Interdisciplinary Engineering Sciences on the basis of the Self-Evaluation Report of the Programme, other documentation submitted and a visit to the Faculty of Engineering.
+The Expert Panel appointed by the Agency for Science and Higher Education (ASHE) created this Report on the Re-accreditation of the University Postgraduate (Doctoral) Programme Doctoral Study Programme in the area of Engineering Sciences, in the field of Electrical Engineering on the basis of the Self-Evaluation Report of the Programme, other documentation submitted and a visit to the Faculty of Engineering.

 The Agency for Science and Higher Education (ASHE), a public body listed in EQAR (European Quality Assurance Register for Higher Education) and a full member of ENQA (European Association for Quality Assurance in Higher Education), re-accredits higher education institutions (hereinafter: HEIs) and their study programmes in line with the Act on Quality Assurance in Science and Higher Education (Official Gazette 45/09) and the Ordinance on the Content of a Licence and Conditions for Issuing a Licence for Performing Higher Education Activity, Carrying out a Study Programme and Re-Accreditation of Higher Education Institutions (OG 24/10).
-In this procedure, parts of activities of higher education institutions and university postgraduate study programmes are re-accredited.
+In this procedure parts of activities of higher education institutions and university postgraduate study programmes are re-accredited.

-The Expert Panel is appointed by the Agency's Accreditation Council, an independent expert body, to carry out independent evaluation of post-graduate university study programmes.
+The Expert Panel is appointed by the Agency's Accreditation Council, an independent expert body, to carry out independent evaluation of the post-graduate university study programme.